oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Workload_Deployment/IMPLEMENTATION.md

    * Server URL: https://github.com/
    * Personal Access Token: #Your Personal Access Token#
 8. Click `Create` to create the config provider
-9. For Repository select `oci-landing-zones`
+9. For Repository select `oracle-enterprise-landingzone`
 10. For Branch select `main`
 11. for Working directory, select `templates/elz-workload`
 12. For Name, give the stack a name or accept the default.